openorch/openorch/README.md

 ## Using

-Now that the Superplatform is running you have a few options to interact with it.
+Now that the OpenOrch is running you have a few options to interact with it.

 ### UI